 You must submit all evidence requested in these Instructions with your application.
-If you fail to submit required evidence, USCIS may reject or deny your application for failure to submit requested evidence or supporting documents in accordance with 8 CFR 103.2(b)(1) and these Instructions.
+If you fail to submit required evidence, USCIS may reject or deny your application in accordance with 8 CFR 103.2(b)(1) and these Instructions.

 Unless specifically noted otherwise, you must submit each of the documents listed below for you and your U.S. citizen parent through whom you are claiming U.S. citizenship at the time of filing to avoid delays in processing your Form N-600.
 USCIS may require verification for any or all information provided with Form N-600.
 Additionally, if you are scheduled for an interview with USCIS, you must bring in documentation if information has been updated or has changed after filing.